rsdoiel/mkpage/README.md

 It also supports three content sources

-+ an explicit string (prefixed with a type, e.g. "text:", "markdown:", "json:")
++ an explicit string (prefixed with a hint, e.g. "text:", "markdown:", "json:")
 + a filepath
 + a URL